- July 11, 2023

 Data analytics is the science of drawing insights from raw data.
 Data analytics techniques can reveal valuable trends and metrics that would otherwise be lost in the mass of information across the many data silos.
 Data analytics results can then be used to uncover sales opportunities, additional marketing focuses, regulatory/litigation trends, and optimize processes to increase the overall efficiency.

 Data analytics have recently become a significant focus for organizations to uncover value from their archive data stores.
 Most data analytics applications operate only within a single data repository - for example, a file system, email system, or SharePoint server.
 The issue companies currently face is this; because their data is spread across numerous unconnected data silos, it's difficult or impossible to run a meaningful analytics process on all of their structured and unstructured data across all of the repositories.
-Consolidating all data into a single repository simplifies analytics processing and ensures more insightful results.
+Data repository consolidation simplifies analytics processing and ensures more insightful results.

 You may be asking yourself, "what does separate data silos have to do with employee productivity."
 In reality, employees searching for older content to reference or reuse consumes a great deal of time in corporations.
 Over the years, market research firms have tracked this loss of productivity; how many times per week does an employee search for shared or older data for reference, conduct research, etc. How much time is spent looking for the data, how often do they find it, and if they don't find it, how much time do they spend recreating it?